 An-My Lê: On Contested TerrainHeinz Galleries

 An-My Lê: On Contested Terrain is the first comprehensive survey of the politically charged work of photographer An-My Lê (American, born Vietnam, 1960).
-Featuring nearly 125 photographs, this exhibition finds connections across Lê’s career and provides insight into her evocative images that draw on a landscape tradition to address the complexity of war.
+Featuring over 100 photographs, this exhibition presents seven of Lê’s series, providing insight into her evocative images that draw on a landscape tradition to address the complexity of war.

 An-My Lê: On Contested Terrain also presents new photographs from Lê’s ongoing series Silent General.
-These previously unexhibited works grapple with the legacy of America’s Civil War and connect to the complexities of our current socio-political moment.
-Taking inspiration from Walt Whitman’s autobiographical Specimen Days, the photographs probe the ways in which past conflicts influence and shape the present landscape.
+These new works grapple with the legacy of America’s Civil War and connect to the complexities of our current socio-political moment.
+Taking inspiration from Walt Whitman’s autobiographical Specimen Days, the photographs probe the ways in which past conflicts influence and shape the present landscape in America.

 While Lê is represented in many major museum collections, An-My Lê: On Contested Terrain is the first ever survey of her work in an American museum.
 The exhibition will be accompanied by a fully-illustrated catalogue featuring many never-before-published images.

 An-My Lê: On Contested Terrain is organized by Dan Leers, curator of photography at Carnegie Museum of Art.